If you run two lawn tractors side-by-side, you'll cut your mowing time in half.

 To save your shoulder from fatigue, look for a model with an electric starter.
 Just turn a key to fire up the beast.

 The 44" finish cut tow-behind mowers have two cutting blades while the 60" and 66" models are equipped with three blades.
-The more these blades overlap, the better quality of cut you'll receive.
+The more these blades overlap, the higher the quality of cut you'll receive.

 Look for decks with anti-scalping wheels, which prevent the mower from taking gouges out of your lawn as it passes over uneven terrain.
 You can tow these mowers up to 5 miles per hour, but any faster and you will compromise the quality of cut.